-We have identified no uncertain tax positions for which it is reasonably possible that the total amount of unrecognized tax benefits will significantly increase or decrease within the 12 months ending March 31, 2009, except with respect to matters that may be identified under audit that we cannot reasonably estimate (as discussed in our audited consolidated financial statements as of and for the year ended December 31, 2007, including the notes thereto, included in our Form 10-K filed with the Securities and Exchange Commission).
-As of March 31, 2008, the liability for unrecognized tax benefits was approximately \$48,000.
-The net increase in the liability during the three months ended March 31, 2008, was as follows:
+We have not identified any uncertain tax positions for which it is reasonably possible that the total amount of unrecognized tax benefits will significantly increase or decrease within the 12 months ending June 30, 2009, except with respect to matters that may be identified under audit that we cannot reasonably estimate as discussed in our audited consolidated financial statements as of and for the year ended December 31, 2007, including the notes thereto, included in our Form 10-K filed with the Securities and Exchange Commission.
+As of June 30, 2008, the liability for unrecognized tax benefits was approximately \$28,000.
+There was no change in the liability during the six months ended June 30, 2008.